Kelll31/Post-elbow-bionic-prosthesis/README.md

 # kelll31
-Just a new my project with EMG;
+Just a new my project with EMG
 Using : Servo.h, microWire.h, microLiquidCrystal_I2C.h, EEPROM.h

+I`m in history!